-Grover and I share a birthday, according to the awesome book 'Sesame Street' Unpaved — Oct.
+Grover and I share a birthday, according to the 1972 Sesame Street calendar — Oct.
 14th.

-I've been tickled by having a birthday in common with Grover since I found out about it.
-He is so earnest and so lovable and so game for anything — running Near and Far to exhaustion, for example, as seen right now on his home page at the official Sesame Street website — that he edged out Kermit as my favorite Muppet; his occasional adventures as Super Grover didn't hurt, of course.
+I've been tickled by having a birthday in common with Grover since I discovered the fact via the delightful 1998 book 'Sesame Street' Unpaved.
+He is so earnest and so lovable and so game for anything — running Near and Far to exhaustion, for example, as seen right now on his page at the official Sesame Street website — that he edged out Kermit as my favorite Muppet; his occasional adventures as Super Grover didn't hurt, of course.
 [Just in case "Near and Far" has cycled off by the time you visit the page, I'll throw in a YouTube link.]

 who sported a red cape, chest insignia, and old-fashioned knight's helmet that often obstructed his vision.
-He's been much more of a merchandising phenomenon than I'd realized, according to his own Muppet Wiki page, and last season on Sesame Street he was given a newer, more complicated costume that (intentionally or otherwise) reflects the trend towards such outfits in comics and films.
-The Sesame Street website has some brief videos featuring the so-called Super Grover 2.0 — dubbed thusly in his introductory appearance — along with recipes, games, and other content.
+He's been much more of a merchandising phenomenon than I'd realized, according to his own Muppet Wiki page, and last season on Sesame Street he was given a newer, more complicated costume that intentionally or not reflects the trend towards such outfits in comics and films.
+The Sesame Street website has some brief videos featuring this so-called Super Grover 2.0 — dubbed thusly in his introductory appearance — along with recipes, games, and other content.
 I'm still partial to old-fashioned, more unkempt, less encumbered Super Grover 1.0 myself.

 With Grover's official birthday falling just a month before Sesame Street's 1969 premiere I can only conclude that, while he has remained whatever age he is for the past four decades in the Muppets realm, the guy is exactly one year my elder as we humanfolk reckon time.
-I think that both of us look pretty good for a few days shy of 41 and 42, respectively, although he's obviously had some work done.
+I think that both of us look pretty good for a few days shy of 41 and 42, respectively, although he's obviously had work done.
 Maybe it's time to start dying my fuzz?